In bombing Gaza, Netanyahu has chosen domestic politics over hostages

 However, Israel has made no mention of releasing more Palestinian prisoners, a key component of the first phase.

-Israel's renewed offensive has already killed hundreds of civilians in Gaza, with medics telling me that the strip’s destroyed healthcare system, crippled by aid blockade, cannot cope with the influx of wounded.
+Israel’s renewed offensive has already killed hundreds of civilians in Gaza, with medics saying that the strip’s destroyed healthcare system, crippled by aid blockade, cannot cope with the influx of wounded.

-A complete return to war in Gaza could once again trigger regional conflict, dragging the Houthis in Yemen, and the Iranians into the mix - especially after Trump ordered strikes on the Yemeni capital and Red Sea region this week.
+A complete return to war in Gaza could once again trigger regional conflict, dragging in the Houthis in Yemen and the Iranians into the mix – especially after Trump ordered strikes on the Yemeni capital Sana’a and Red Sea region this week.

 Peace in the region is at stake.